raspberrypilearning/getting-started-with-the-twitter-api/en/step_3.md

     ![screenshot of use case details page](images/apply_developer4.png)

-- Read and agree to the *Terms of Service*.
+- Read and agree to the **Terms of Service**.

     ![screenshot of terms of service page](images/apply_developer5.png)

 --- /collapse ---

-- An email will be sent to you asking to "Confirm your email address", use the link in the email to do so.
+- You will receive an email from Twitter asking you to **confirm your email address**; follow the link in the email to confirm.

-**Note** - You will then need to wait for your application to be approved, this can take some time, you can check the status of your application at [developer.twitter.com](https://developer.twitter.com).
+**Note**: once you confirm your email address, you need to wait for your application to be approved.
+This may take some time, and you can check the status of your application at [developer.twitter.com](https://developer.twitter.com).